elstonlab/PhagocytosisRosetteModel/README.md

 3. Install time should be insignificant, especially if Python and Jupyter are pre-installed.

 __Additional Notes:__
-- All analyses conducted on a Macintosh computer (2.3 GHz Quad-Core Intel Core i7) and should only require a maximum of a few minutes per step.
+- Many analyses were conducted on a Macintosh computer (2.3 GHz Quad-Core Intel Core i7) and should only require 0 - 10 minutes per step.
+However, parameterization was performed on Linux systems (Longleaf cluster at UNC Chapel Hill, 2.50 GHz and 2.30 GHz Intel Processors), each step taking around 3-8 days per CPU.